barry-ballantines/ballantines-nautics/nautics-routing-app/README.md

 Make sure that the ```application.properties``` file is located in your working directory.

+### Running an example

+The workspace contains GRIB2 files and a matching ```application.properties``` files in the examples folder.

+In order to calculate the route for the example race "Helgoland to Dublin" check out the ```application.properties``` in the folder ```examples/helgoland-dublin```.
+To start the routing, run the following command from within the ```nautics-routing-app``` folder:

+   java -jar -Dspring.config.location=./examples/helgoland-dublin/application.properties target/routing-app-1.0-SNAPSHOT.jar

 ## Application configuration

 The routing parameters are configured in the file ```application.properties```.